xjxxjx1017/Destructible-Terrain-With-Phaser/README.md

 ## Features
 * Support draw/erase with circles, triangles, rectangles, lines
+* Destructable objects class
 * Examples

 ## Environment
 * Phaser 3, Typescript, Lodash, Webpack

-## TaskList
+## Task List
-* Draw/erase with another Destr Object
+1. Draw/erase with another Destr Object

-* Collision check with point, line
-* Collision check with destructible object?
+2. Destructible object collision check with a point.
+Returns whether the point is inside the object.
+3. Destructible object collision check with a line or a moving point.
+Returns the point where the first contact happened.
+4. Destructible object collision check with another moving destructible object?
+Returns 2 points where the destructible object first reached each other.

+5. Update example with drawing using pretty textures.
+Using phaser.graphics only for debugging.

-* Desctructable Object save/load
+6. Desctructable Object save/load (serialization)

+## Pending Task List (implement on high demand only)
+* Moving estructible objet colision with a static line